microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0-beta/Remove-MgUserMailFolderMessageExtension.md

 # Remove-MgUserMailFolderMessageExtension

 ## SYNOPSIS
-Delete navigation property extensions for users
+The collection of open extensions defined for the message.
+Nullable.

 ## SYNTAX